wojciech-kulik/Swift-MVVMC-Demo/README.md

 ## Cons
 - Each screen requires a lot of boilerplate.
 You need to create Coordinator, ViewController, ViewModel and bind all together.
-- RxSwift is quite tricky if you are not carefoul enough.
+- RxSwift is quite tricky if you are not careful enough.
 It's easy to cause memory leak, that's why you have to invest more time in debugging.
 - Bindings are not supported natively (unlike in Xamarin.Forms), therefore it is required to write a lot of "binding code" each time even when using RxSwift.
 - RxSwift may become hard in debugging once code complexity increases.